flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 In the end, the last straw was when the [security system](playstation-3#os-security-hierarchy) of the [PlayStation 3](playstation-3) was [hacked](playstation-3#tab-9-4-the-fall-of-encryption), as it contained the **private keys used to decrypt PSP executables** (the PS3's OS includes a PSP emulator).
 This allowed anyone to sign userland software and embed a kernel exploit to produce CFW installers and/or CFW loaders, for instance.

 In recent developments, it was discovered that the latest firmware contains a kernel exploit during the boot process, which could be used to kickstart a CFW of choice.
-This was packaged in an solution called **Infinity 2** [@anti_piracy-davee].
+This was packaged in a solution called **Infinity 2** [@anti_piracy-davee].

 To sum it up, Sony was right when they claimed the UMDs were un-hackable.
 After all, hacking was achieved instead thanks to (many) flaws in software.